 This set shows the original name and primary and alternate symbol as well as the proposed name change and new alternate base symbol (if needed).
 In this case the Wallcloud alternate symbol was moved over to a subset of Clouds to free up the 36 possible "Human" options.
 This new symbol set consits of then 92 lines as shown above, each with the definition columns on the left and then a sparse set of columns showing any unique symbols defined for the overlays.
 These 92 lines are broken up into four blocks just like the original APRSdos listings.
 That is, the 16 symbols using punctuation, the 16 symbols using the numeral area of the ASCII table, the 32 upper case symbols and the 32 lower case symbols.

-Dead-Reckoning: During my 8 hour 2012 8 annual trip to Dayton I realized that many APRS map displays have lost the original real-time freshness that the original APRS produced.
+Dead-Reckoning: Without the original dead-reckoning included in the original APRSdos, many APRS map displays have lost the original real-time freshness that was intended for APRS displays.
 Many systems today do not display even the fundamental COURSE/SPEED leader on each symbol that shows not only which direction it is headed, but how fast.
 Also, many systems do not keep moving-objects moving.
 This is also a fundamental of APRS due to its sparse sharing of a busy channel.
 No one has the luxury of high-rate reporting, so the receive and display systems were supposed to keep objects moving between updates.
 This is called Dead Reckoning and you can see the effect on 5 of the moving mobles in the APRS dos example further down the page.

 . . .